PeishuoYu/GeneralModelBuilder/ReadMe.txt

 		maxdepth is the maximum depth of the tree, in this case is 5

 		minnum is the minimum size of sorted dataSet in this case is 20

-	makePrediction('test')
+	        model_name is the name of model that will be established

+	makePrediction('test', ['modelName0', modelName1'])
-	This function will read the data in test.csv and make prediction based on model.txt in the root folder.
+		This function will read the data in test.csv and make prediction based on the models saved in the root folder.

 This folder includes a sample, after I trained the model with training set and made